mdumke/hadoop-example/1-single-node-setup/README.md

 </configuration>
 ```

-For YARN itself, we need to set a shuffle handler explicitely.
+For YARN itself, we need to set a shuffle handler explicitly.
 The shuffle phase is typically the most resource-intensive part of a MapReduce job, and there are different handler implementations.
 Let's go with the default option.

 ```xml
 <!-- yarn-site.xml -->